Rape in English law: History

-(3) A man also commits rape if he induces a married woman to have sexual intercourse with him by impersonating her husband.

-(4) Subsection (2) applies for the purposes of any enactment.

 The effect of this was to make what is termed male rape amount to the offence rape instead of (where it took place in private and both parties were over 18 – s.12(1A) as substituted) or in addition to (in all other cases) the offence of buggery.
 The first person to be convicted under the wider definition (for attempted rape) was Andrew Richards on 9 June 1995.
 The word "unlawful" did not appear in this section because of R v R.

 That section was replaced on 1 May 2004 by section 1 of the Sexual Offences Act 2003, providing a still broader definition.
 References to vaginal or anal sexual intercourse were replaced by references to penile penetration of the vagina, anus or mouth.
 It also altered the requirements of the defence of mistaken belief in consent so that one's belief must be now both genuine and reasonable.
 Presumptions against that belief being reasonably held also now apply when violence is used or feared, the complainant is unconscious, unlawfully detained, drugged, or is by reason of disability unable to communicate a lack of consent.
 The change in this belief test from the old subjective test (what the defendant thought, reasonably or unreasonably) to an objective test was the subject of some debate, as it permits a man to be convicted of rape if he thought a person was consenting, were the circumstances thought by a jury to be unreasonable.